rswinkle/PortableGL/demos/README.md

 Demos
 =====

-This is where everything that doesn't fit into examples or testing goes.
+This is where everything that doesn't fit into examples goes.
 Basically a free for all of me experimenting and having fun.

 ESC will exit all of them.